prprprus/gds/README.md

 # Introduction

-Implement some data structures with go.
+Implement data structures with Go.

 ## Table Of Content